St4B/Scoco/README.md

 #### Time Controllers

-A time controller provide us with the ability to manipulate time inside a Coroutine Scope.
+A time controller provide us with the ability to manipulate time inside a CoroutineScope.
 The time controllers that are provided for now are:

 - ForwardTimeController, which respects time's linearity
 - BounceTimeController, which can create worm loops inside our coroutine world :p